 In my work I have always seesawed back and forth between the universal and the particular.
 With a new framework for the work I can continue to do this with individual pieces, while exploring an expanded conversation.
 Land and and water use has been political since the beginning of our time on earth.
 As these issues continue to become increasingly critical, I have been catapulted —and also eased, nestled— into creating the Atlas Project, a love-letter to our planet.

-Almost all of the unframed work included in this data-base is now priced $200-$500.
-Inquire for details—-only the framed pieces are priced, so check in with me on the others..
+Almost all of the unframed pastels included in this data-base are now priced $200-$500.
+Inquire for details—-only the framed pieces are priced, so check in with me on the others.
 (Through 2020.)